-- Academic work or other University-related educational activities and experiences, such as class projects, field trips, study abroad, student teaching, clinical programs or internships; - Activities sponsored, conducted, or authorized by the University or its student organizations; - Activities, even if not on University premises, that cause or threaten harm to the health, safety, well-being, or property of the University or members of the University community, including the student him- or herself; or - Activities that unreasonably disturb the peace and privacy of the student's neighbors when living off-campus.
+- A. Academic work or other University-related educational activities and experiences, such as class projects, field trips, study abroad, student teaching, or internships; - B. Activities sponsored, conducted, or authorized by the University or its student organizations; - C. Activities, even if not on University premises, that cause or threaten harm to the health, safety, well-being, or property of the University or members of the University community, including the student him- or herself; or - D. Activities that unreasonably disturb the peace and privacy of the student's neighbors when living off-campus.